gruntjs-updater/grunt-nodeify/README.md

-grunt-nodeify
 # grunt-nodeify

-> Convert js files to node modules
+> Convert js files to node modules by executing the code in the files and linking each function/objects created in the global scope.

+/!\ Caution with the js files you pass to the task, I use vm.runInContext(code, context, [filename]) and it effectively executes the js code.
+I don't know how it is sandboxed,  it might run dangerous code.
+/!\ It is a fast coding draft

 ## Getting Started
 This plugin requires Grunt `~0.4.2`